 New releases & recent events

 Be the first to know!
 Our e-news is a great way to hear about the latest events, advocacy opportunities, what we’re up to, and more.
-Here are the latest editions:
+See all of our e-news and be added to our email list!

-Recent events + releases:
+Recent releases + events:

 - Learn how to advocate!
 We believe communities most impacted by public policy have the power to lead and create change.
 Communities deserve to understand how decisions are made, how to use their voices to influence policy, and how to organize for meaningful change.
-To help make this happen, we created atwo-page guide to state policy and testifying at the Rhode Island General Assembly!
+To help make this happen, we created a two-page guide to state policy and testifying at the Rhode Island General Assembly!

 - Please also see this publication in Spanish: Pasos de acción para la abogacía en Rhode Island